jamesaffeld/f5-agility-labs-xc/docs/class4/module2/lab4.rst

 |

 Head is one of many HTTP methods.
 Some other common ones are GET and POST.
-What if we we didn't want to allow **Head** or only allow certain HTTP methods?
-What if we wanted to block a geolocation?
+What if we we didn't want to allow **Head** or only allow certain HTTP methods between these two workloads?

+In general, for any of our HTTP Load Balancers, what if we wanted to block a geolocation?
-What is we wanted to allow some IP's and disallow others?
-How about file type enforcement?
+What if we wanted to allow some IP's and disallow others?
+How about file type enforcements?

 **Service Policies to the Rescue!**

 Service Policies
 ------------------

 While Service Policies can do many things, we will go through a quick exercise to simply block the HTTP Method of **head** for our AWS to Azure HTTP Load Balancer.
+This example could easily be expanded upon.

-In the **Side menu** under **Security** click on **Service Policies** >> **Service Polices** and click the **Add Service Policy** button.
+Back in XC Console, from the **Side menu** under **Security**, click on **Service Policies** >> **Service Policies** and click the **Add Service Policy** button.

 ==================================      ==============
 Variable                                Value